proall22/ecom-web/README.md

-# Modern E-commerce Shopping Experience
+# E-commerce Shopping Gebeya App

-A modern e-commerce platform built with React, TypeScript, and Tailwind CSS, offering a seamless shopping experience.
+An e-commerce platform built with React, TypeScript, and Tailwind CSS, offering a seamless shopping experience.

 ## Features